jdoleary/Spellmasons/TasksCurrent.md

 ## Tasks

-- Ensure that mouse moving doesn't clear the animated cast icons
 - Does swap overlay (green line) still show?
 - Make animations trigger based on each card that's cast in order